-This notice describes how medical information about you may be used and disclosed by the Tufts Dental School and how you can get access to this information.
+This notice describes how medical information about you may be used and disclosed by Tufts University School of Dental Medicine (TUSDM) and how you can get access to this information.
 Please review it carefully.

 When it comes to your health information, you have certain rights.
 This section explains your rights and our responsibilities.